rust-lang/rfcs/text/0000-target-tier-policy.md

   target, and should fix any test failures in a reasonably timely fashion.
 - A tier 2 target may be demoted or removed if it no longer meets these requirements.
-Any proposal for demotion or removal will be CCed to people who have previously worked on the platform, and will be communicated widely to the Rust community before being dropped from a stable release.
+Any proposal for demotion or removal will be CCed to people who have previously worked on the target, and will be communicated widely to the Rust community before being dropped from a stable release.
 - All tier 3 requirements apply.

-Note: some tier 2 platforms additionally have binaries built to run on them as a host (such as `rustc` and `cargo`).
-Such a platform must meet all the requirements above, and must additionally get the compiler and infrastructure team to approve the building of host tools.
+Note: some tier 2 targets additionally have binaries built to run on them as a host (such as `rustc` and `cargo`).
+Such a target must meet all the requirements above, and must additionally get the compiler and infrastructure team to approve the building of host tools.
 Depending on the target and its capabilities, this may include only `rustc` and `cargo`, or may include